pegkhiev/PH_Analysis/README.md

 __The total number of employees after de-duplication is 41,380.__

 ### Note: However as the FULL RETIREMENT LIST does not take into account the employment date, so even after the deduplication, some employees could have already left the company.
 Therefore this number is only accurate as to deduplicating "full retirement list", but is NOT accurate in excluding those who have already left.
+This is included in my Further Analysis section.

 <img alt = "query_deduplication" src = https://github.com/pegkhiev/PH_Analysis/blob/master/Challenge/query_deduplication.png>